cibox/cibox/github/files/drupal7/scripts/README.reinstall.md

 ### Configuration status

-All configurations have ```status``` attributes.
-This attribute displays configuration is enabled or disabled.
+Each configuration has ```status``` attribute.
+This attribute displays whether configuration is enabled or disabled.

 Enabled configuration: